dgopsq/grdd.css/README.md

 ```

 ### Sizes
-Probably you don't want the default sizes (`.grdd__item--1/2, ...`) because you already have a list of sizes in your own project.
-Turning `$grdd-sizes` to `false` allows you to have only the *grdd* component without all the fractions, saving a lot of space.
+You probably don't want the default sizes (`.grdd__item--1/2, ...`) because you already have a list of sizes in your own project.
+Turning `$grdd-sizes` to `false` allows you to have just the *grdd* component without all the fractions, thus saving a lot of space.
 ```SASS
 $grdd-sizes: false; // No fractions
 ```